 ATM is a device used to withdraw cash; it can also be used to make payments of bill.
 In Nepal, Himalayan Bank Limited first introduced it in 1995.
 The number of ATMs installed is growing day by day, with the number of ATMs reaching 2,791 as in mid-September 2018.
 After the establishment of SCT 2001, an integrated shared network of ATMs was established.
 This network is allowing inter-operability of ATM Cards in ATMs and POS of different financial institutions by accepting multiple device type and acquiring standards1.
 Besides, there is a network of VISA that allows usage of card of one bank in ATM of another bank.

 This is a relatively new electronic banking product that helps to include the people who are staying in remote areas and do not have access to bank branches.
 Customers can access their bank account, transfer fund to other accounts, withdraw money from their account and make payments for purchasing goods and services at Point of Transaction (POT) machine maintained by a bank or its branchless banking agent.

 The service can be accessed by using plastic branchless banking cards and their biometrics.
 Mostly, a fingerprint is taken for biometric authentication.
-There are 914 branchless banking centers and 213,084 number of branchless banking customers as in mid-December 2016.
+There are 1285 branchless banking centers and 1,30,660 number of branchless banking customers as in mid-September 2018.

 This product is the latest and emerging e-banking product in Nepal.
 This allows customers without having bank account to hold money in their mobile number.
 This can be used for payment of goods and services.
 Subscribers of this product can load money from their bank accounts.
 This product has helped to provide banking services to customers who do not have bank account.
 As penetration of mobile device in Nepal is high and establishing banks and bank branches is difficult due to geographical terrain, this can be a great tool for financial inclusion.